Brazilian rock: Punk

 The first records from the end of the 1970s to the 1980s were demo tapes because Brazil had a dictatorial regime until 1985.
 From its beginnings, the Brazilian punk music style was more reminiscent of Jello Biafra of the Dead Kennedys than the Sex Pistols, that is, more akin to hardcore punk.
 An independent label named Punk Rock Discos was created at the beginning of the 1980s, which produced the first record of an individual Brazilian punk band, Lixomania, a six-song record released in 1982.
 By the same label, the first long play by a Brazilian punk band appeared in the same year, the Grito Suburbano album, with three bands from São Paulo city: Cólera, Olho Sêco and the Inocentes.
 Some of these first records are rare and well paid for by collectors in Europe and Japan.
 Brazilian punk rock gained visibility in the international media in 1982 with O Começo do Fim do Mundo, a festival that peacefully gathered rival gangs for the first time, and it is one of the biggest punk festivals in the world today.
 In 1985, a band led by Brazilian musician Supla released its first LP through a major label.
 In 1986, Inocentes and Replicantes, too, when the Brazilian punk scene was already growing colder.
 In 1986, Cólera was the first Brazilian punk band to perform internationally, and then Ratos de Porão.
 In the 1990s, punk returned to the scene.
-Some examples of bands: Renegados, Jailson Jan & Virtual Machine (electronic punk), Zumbis do Espaço, Ludovic, Mukeka di Rato, Blind Pigs (today Porcos Cegos), Carbona, Flicts, Ação Direta, Ack, Gritando HC, Nitrominds, Tequila Bab, Dominatrix, Motores, Pastel de Miolos, Sweet Suburbia, Hellsakura, Pupila Dilatada, Dance of Days.
+Some examples of bands: Renegados, Coquetel Molotov, Zumbis do Espaço, Ludovic, Mukeka di Rato, Blind Pigs (today Porcos Cegos), Carbona, Flicts, Ação Direta, Ack, Gritando HC, Nitrominds, Tequila Bab, Dominatrix, Motores, Pastel de Miolos, Sweet Suburbia, Hellsakura, Pupila Dilatada, Dance of Days.

 Wander Wildner, former frontman of Replicantes, released his solo debut in 1996 with a creative punk fusion that he named Punk-brega.

 The early Brazilian punk scene was immortalized in the documentary Botinada: A Origem do Punk no Brasil directed by former MTV VJ Gastão Moreira.